 A great place to start for newcomers who are betting on goals for the first time is the half-time full-time market.

-The half time full time market is one our favourites.
-Not because it’s always a winner, that’s far from the truth.
+The half time full time market is one our favourite football betting markets.
+Not because it’s always a winner – that’s far from the truth.
 But when you see an opportunity where a team is so likely to win that their odds are ridiculous, the potential for them to be winning the game at half and full time also increase.
 Now their odds will still be shorter (smaller) than most, but it’s better than say 1/3 for them to win the whole game.
 You may get something better like a 5/6 or better sill evens at 1/1.
-Lets say Man City are on a 5 game winning and goals coring run and they play swansea or crytsal palace.
-They’re clear favourites to win at 1/6, but they’re odds for half-time full-time are 4/5 – those are better numbers to me than 1/6 so I prefer to have them winning at the end of both halves for a chance of bigger returns.
+Let’s say Man City are on a five-game winning and goalscoring run and they play Burnley or Southampton.
+City are clear favourites to win at 1/6, but they’re odds for half-time full-time are 4/5 – those are better numbers to me than 1/6 so I prefer to have them winning at the end of both halves for a chance of bigger returns.

 As a sports betting and football fan, it’s easy to get a feel for the outcome of a particular and game and that feeling can be enhanced by understanding the goal scoring efficiency of a team.
 Take the top teams for example Man Utd, Man City, Liverpool, Real Madrid, Barcelona.

 You know these teams have goals in them for all areas of the pitch, so it makes betting on goal scorers more accessible.
 That little it of extra knowledge can encourage gamblers to lean towards particular players.
 The added cushion of an ‘Anytime’ goal gives you slight cushion over the first or last goal scorer scenario.

 Naturally, the odds decrease when you pick a striker, as they are the most likely to score anytime in a match.
 But if you’re looking for better odds on scoring midfielders for example or the chance of a defender ‘nicking’ one, this is the market for that situation.
 As such, this another of our favourite football betting markets.